Last updated in March 2017

-Germany is a major trading partner of Peru’s, supplying high-quality capital goods and importing from Peru raw materials and agricultural products.
-The principal German imports from Peru are mineral resources as well as fish meal, asparagus, coffee and ores.
-Germany’s main exports to Peru are machinery of all kinds, electrical goods, pharmaceutical products and motor vehicles.
+Germany is a major trading partner of Peru’s, supplying high quality capital goods and importing from Peru raw materials and agricultural products.
+The principal German imports from Peru are mineral resources as well as fish meal, asparagus and coffee.
+Germany’s main exports to Peru are motor vehicles, machinery of all kinds, electrical goods and pharmaceutical products.

-Peru is a partner country of German development cooperation and, along with Brazil, the largest recipient of German development cooperation funding in Latin America.
+Peru is a partner country of German development cooperation and one of the biggest recipients of German development cooperation funding in Latin America.
 This assistance is greatly valued and appreciated by the Peruvian side.
-In all, Peru has received some EUR 2 billion in Financial Cooperation (FC) and Technical Cooperation (TC) since bilateral cooperation began.
+In all, Peru has received some two billion euros in Financial Cooperation (FC) and Technical Cooperation (TC) since bilateral cooperation began.

-More details can be found on the Federal Ministry of Economic Cooperation and Development’s website.
+More information is available on the website of the Federal Ministry for Economic Cooperation and Development:

 Another priority area of cultural cooperation is scientific and academic exchange.
-In 2011, there were 148 Peruvians studying in Germany on German Academic Exchange Service (DAAD) scholarships.
-Conversely, the DAAD provided support to some 130 Germans studying in Peru.
-A DAAD academic teacher has been working at the Pontificia Universidad Católica del Perú in Lima since August 2011.
-During the Federal Foreign Minister’s visit to Peru in February 2012, a scholarship agreement was concluded between the DAAD and three other Peruvian universities that will enable up to 100 Peruvian academics and students to pursue research or study at German universities.
-During President Humala’s visit to Berlin in June 2012, four declarations on academic cooperation were signed.
+In 2015, there were 207 Peruvians studying in Germany on German Academic Exchange Service (DAAD) scholarships.
+Conversely, the DAAD provided support to 199 Germans studying in Peru.
+A DAAD academic teacher has been working at the Pontificia Universidad Católica del Perú in Lima since August 2011 and a DAAD Information Centre was opened there in March 2016.

-The German Research Foundation has funded four Peru-related projects and the Alexander von Humboldt Foundation is providing funding to a Peruvian scientist.
+The German Research Foundation has supported a number of Peru-related projects in the past.
+The Alexander von Humboldt Foundation provided funding to several Peruvian researchers.

-Of special note is the research work being done by the German Archaeological Institute’s Commission for General and Comparative Archaeology in Palpa near Nazca in cooperation with Peruvian institutions (conservation of the La Muña necropolis).
+Of special note is the research work that was conducted by the German Archaeological Institute’s Commission for General and Comparative Archaeology in Palpa near Nazca in cooperation with Peruvian institutions (conservation of the La Muña necropolis).